Ismahen/DataMapper/README.md

 # DataMapper
-a Mapping library that creates objects from ado.net datasets and data rows
+A mapping library that creates objects from ado.net datasets and data rows